cskomra/entertainment-center/README.md

 ## Introduction ##

-The Entertainment Center displays the poster image and title for six movies.
+The Entertainment Center is made up of two web pages.
+One page displays Movies and the other displays TV Shows.

 ## Usage ##

-Open the file:  `entertainment_center.py`
+To begin, open the file:  `entertainment_center.py`.

+You will be presented with the Movies page from which you can navigate to/from TV Shows.

-Click on any poster image to view the movie trailer.
+Click on any poster image to view its  respective movie trailer.